pbl64k/coursera-proglang-practice/section-7/section-7-problems.md

 above, a sample game session could look as follows:

     Welcome to Guess The Word!
-    Enter the secret word of phrase:
+    Enter the secret word or phrase:
     Alas, poor Yorick!
     Secret word:
     ----, ---- ------!